k-vaughn/NTCIP-8008/docs/general.md

 work; this document is written as a specification to define how the ITS Open-Source Process will work.
-While still providing a discussion of the issues; it highlights the requirements and notable options along the way by stating each in its own paragraph.
+While still providing a discussion of the issues; it highlights the requirements and notable options along the way by stating each in its own paragraph and boldfacing the keywords "shall" and "may" to clearly designate requirements and options.
 The remaining text provides further guidance and can include additional options that do not necessitate specific numbering.